 This special day is a day of fast that we observe from dawn to nightfall.
-This year it’s on Friday 12/25/2020.
-We break the fast after the Kiddush of Shabbat.
+This year it’s on Tuesday 12/14/2021.

-Even though the tenth of Tevet, is a minor fast, there is a great significance to it.
+Even though the tenth of Tevet is a minor fast, there is a great significance to it.
 Rabbi Moshe Sofer, known as the Chatam Sofer, reveals that on this day a heavenly court is assembled to decide if the Holy Temple would be built.
 This is a decree about the future and the Final Redemption.
-The fast of the Ninth of Av, and the 17th of Tammuz are moved to Sunday if they fall on Shabbat, but because of its significance to the future, we fast on the 10th of Tevet even if it falls on Shabbat.
+The fast of Ninth of Av and 17th of Tammuz are moved to Sunday if they fall on Shabbat, but because of its significance to the future, we fast on the 10th of Tevet even if it falls on Shabbat.

-The month of Tevet is the tenth month of the year (Starting from Nisan) and it has the aspect of Malchut.
-The tenth day of the tenth month is Malchut of Malchut, and it is the proper day that the Holy One Blessed be He choose to make the decision if to settle his house in Jerusalem, the lower Malchut.
+The month of Tevet is the tenth month of the year (Starting from Nisan), and it has the aspect of Malchut.
+The tenth day of the tenth month is Malchut of Malchut, and it is the proper day that the Holy One Blessed be He choose to decide if to settle his house in Jerusalem, the lower Malchut.

 We read the Psalms (Tehillim) of King David, who is Malchut, and pray to see his son, the Mashiach.

-B”H we turn this day of pain to a day of joy and good news.
+B”H we turn this day of pain into a day of joy and good news.